github15k

 No SaaS Will Ever Match What an Empowered Team Can Build

-There is a reason the most ambitious commerce brands — from Goop to Blue Bottle Coffee, from GoDaddy to Huckberry, from Craftsman and Kenmore to DieHard — run on open-source eCommerce foundations rather than SaaS platforms.
-The reason is control.
+There is a reason the most ambitious commerce brands — from Maisonette to Blue Bottle Coffee, from GoDaddy to Huckberry, from Craftsman and Kenmore to DieHard — run on open-source eCommerce foundations rather than SaaS platforms.

-An empowered in-house team or agency working with Spree and Next.js has no walls.
-Every line of code is yours to read, modify, and extend.
-Every architectural decision is yours to make.
+With Spree and Next.js, every line of code is yours to read, modify, and extend.
 Every deployment happens on your timeline, in your infrastructure, under your control.
+The businesses that win in commerce are the ones that own their technology stack rather than renting it.

 AI Changes the Economics of Custom Development